 In August 2008, the Company entered into an exclusive distribution agreement with Cook Biotech Incorporated ("Cook Biotech") to distribute the Axoguard Nerve Connector and Axoguard Nerve Protector products worldwide and the parties subsequently amended the agreement on August 4, 2023.
 The distribution agreement expires on December 31, 2030.
 The Cook Biotech agreement establishes a formula for the transfer cost of the Axoguard products and requires certain minimum purchases by the Company, although, through mutual agreement, the parties have not established such minimums; and, to date, have not enforced such provision.
-Under the Cook Biotech agreement, the Cook Biotech, and Cook Biotech fulfills the purchase orders.
+Under the Cook Biotech agreement, the Company provides purchase orders to Cook Biotech, and Cook Biotech fulfills the purchase orders.
 The agreement allows for termination provisions for both parties.
 The loss of the ability to sell the Axoguard products could have a material adverse effect on the Company's business until other replacement products would be available.

-In June 2017, the Company entered into the Nerve End Cap Supply Agreement (the "Supply Agreement") with Cook Biotech whereby Cook Biotech is the exclusive contract manufacturer of the Axoguard Nerve Cap, and the parties subsequently amended the agreement on August 4, 2023.
+In June 2017, the Company entered into the Nerve End Cap Supply Agreement (the "Supply Agreement") with Cook Biotech whereby Cook Biotech is the exclusive contract manufacturer of the Axoguard Nerve Cap; the parties subsequently amended the agreement on August 4, 2023.
 The Supply Agreement expires on December 31, 2030.
-The Supply Agreement establishes the terms and conditions in which Cook Biotech will manufacture the product for the Company under the Supply Agreement the Company provides purchase orders to Cook Biotech and Cook Biotech fulfills the purchase orders.
+The Supply Agreement establishes the terms and conditions in which Cook Biotech will manufacture the product for the Company.
+Under the Supply Agreement the Company provides purchase orders to Cook Biotech and Cook Biotech fulfills the purchase orders.
 The Supply Agreement allows for termination provisions for both parties.
-The loss of the ability to sell the Axoguard Nerve Cap products could have a material adverse effect on the Company's business until other replacement products would be available.
+The loss of the Company's ability to sell the Axoguard Nerve Cap products could have a material adverse effect on the Company's business until other replacement products would become available.

-In May 2023, the Company entered into a Supply and Manufacturing Agreement ("HA+ Supply Agreement") with Cook Biotech whereby Cook Biotech is the exclusive contract manufacturer of the Axoguard HA + Nerve Protector.
+In May 2023, the Company entered into a Supply and Manufacturing Agreement ("HA+ Supply Agreement") with Cook Biotech whereby Cook Biotech is the exclusive contract manufacturer of the Axoguard HA+ Nerve Protector.
 The HA+ Supply Agreement expires on July 1, 2030.
-The HA + Supply Agreement establishes the terms and condition in which Cook Biotech will manufacture, package, label and deliver the product to the Company.
+The HA+ Supply Agreement establishes the terms and conditions in which Cook Biotech will manufacture, package, label and deliver the product to the Company.
 Under the HA+ Supply Agreement, the Company provides purchase orders to Cook Biotech, and Cook Biotech fulfills the purchase orders.
 The HA+ Supply Agreement allows for termination provisions for both parties.
-The loss of the ability to sell the Axoguard products could have a material adverse effect on the Company's business until other replacement products would be available.
+The loss of the Company's business until other replacement products would become available.
 On January 31, 2024, RTI Surgical, Inc. announced the acquisition of Cook Biotech.
-We do not expect the acquisition of Cook Biotech to have a material impact on our relationship with Cook Biotech or our operations.
+The acquisition of Cook Biotech has not had any material impact on our relationship with Cook Biotech or our operations.